What is being measured?

 Net selling prices, including discounts and surcharges, excluding taxes and delivery charges.

 PPI uses margin prices for establishments engaged in wholesale and retail trade; these establishments purchase goods primarily for direct resale to other businesses and consumers.

 Transaction prices that exclude any duty or other taxes.

 Retail/transaction price at time of purchase or obligation, including sales and excise taxes

 CPI data are published monthly.

 Import and export price indexes are published monthly.

-Consumer Expenditure Survey data are published twice per year.
+Consumer Expenditure Surveys data are published twice per year.
 The estimates are averages of 12-month periods, either a calendar year or the period from July of one year to June of the following year.

 How can I find out more information?